Through the Valley (The Last of Us): Filming

 Filming occurred on set built on a private property in Britannia Beach in June and July 2024.

 The episode was filmed over a month and a half, beginning in February 2024.
 Joel's death was filmed on March 7 in a house in Mission, British Columbia, avoiding the use of blue screens.
 Pascal was delayed a day when poor weather rerouted his flight.
 It was scheduled in the first week of production, adding extra pressure for cinematographer Catherine Goldschmidt.
 Mazin and Mylod spent hours determining each character's positioning; Mylod and Goldschmidt focused on Abby's friends' faces instead of the violence.
 Mel's crying was improvised by actress Ariela Barer.
 The ski lodge scenes were filmed over four days; of the two focused on Joel's death, one primarily involved Ellie's scenes.
 The sequence was designed to keep physical distance between Joel and Ellie; they are connected only through over-the-shoulder shots.

 Mazin considered Joel's death prosthetics the season's most important.
 Pascal was 3D scanned to allow prosthetics designer Barrie Gower to craft with his measurements in mind, especially as Pascal's left eye would be closed.
 Once Ellie enters the scene, the camera shifts to her perspective.
-Mylod cried during one take due to Ramsey's performance.
-Some takes featured Manny spitting on Joel's corpse as he does in the game, but this was cut in favor of a better overall take.
+Mylod cried during one take due to Ramsey's performance "transcending" acting, feeling connected to Ellie's pain as a parent himself.
+An alternative version of the scene included Dina waking and reaching for a weapon, and some takes featured Manny spitting on Joel's corpse as he does in the game, but this was cut in favor of a better overall take.
 Goldschmidt filmed a crane shot of Ellie with Joel's dead body to allow viewers to understand the room's space and feel the moment's isolation and emptiness.
 While most of the scene was framed near the actors, Mylod wanted the final shot to depart from the visual style in a "final, judgmental" way.